Isiah Kiner-Falefa Player Props: Yankees vs. Astros

 - Kiner-Falefa is hitting .253 with eight doubles, a triple, six home runs and 21 walks.

+- In 21.5% of his games this year, Kiner-Falefa has tallied at least one RBI.
+In eight of those games (10.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 25 games this season (32.1%), including multiple runs in five games.
+- He has scored in 26 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.